Article Translations: (Spanish)

 Although many people find the thought of allergy shots unsettling, shots can be very effective — and it doesn't take long to get used to them.
 Often, the longer someone gets allergy shots, the more they help the body build up antibodies that fight the allergies.
 Although the shots don't cure allergies, they do tend to raise a person's tolerance when exposed to the allergen, which means fewer or less serious symptoms.

 If you're severely allergic to bites and stings, talk to a doctor about getting venom immunotherapy (shots) from an allergist.

 If the spring and summer seasons leave you sneezing and wheezing, you might have allergies.
 Colds, on the other hand, are more likely to happen at any time (though they're more common in the colder months).

 Colds and allergies have similar symptoms, but colds usually last only a week or so.
 And although both may cause your nose and eyes to itch, colds and other viral infections can also cause a fever, aches and pains, and colored mucus.
 Cold symptoms often get worse as the days go on and then gradually improve, but allergies begin immediately after exposure to the offending allergen and last as long as that exposure continues.

 If you're not sure whether your symptoms are caused by allergies or a cold, talk with your doctor.

 So once you know you have allergies, how do you deal with them?
 First, try to avoid things you're allergic to!

-- If you have a food allergy, avoid foods that trigger symptoms and read food labels to make sure you're not consuming even tiny amounts of allergens.
+- If you have a food allergy, avoid foods that trigger symptoms and read food labels to make sure you're not eating even tiny amounts of allergens.

 - If you have an environmental allergy, keep your house clean of dust and pet dander and watch the weather for days when pollen is high.
 Switching to perfume-free and dye-free detergents, cosmetics, and beauty products (you may see non-allergenic ingredients listed as hypoallergenic on product labels) also can help.